 Diagnosing these rare disorders correctly and quickly is critical, and our team of experts has access to a full suite of diagnostic tools, including advanced imaging, infant pulmonary function testing, cardiopulmonary exercise testing, and comprehensive pulmonary function testing, including spirometry.
 Our team of pediatric pulmonologists, pathologists, radiologists, and nutritionists work together to develop a personalized care plan for your child.

 Our hospital is an affiliate of the Children’s Interstitial and Diffuse Lung Disease Research Network (chILDRN), which means our doctors and researchers can collaborate with their peers across the country to find better ways to diagnose and treat these diseases.
 We have a growing research team of doctors with expertise in the specific disorders that give rise to childhood rare lung diseases.
-Carol Conrad, MD, director of the Lung and Heart–Lung Transplant Program, is developing methods to understand post-transplant lung rejection syndromes.
+Carol Conrad, MD, is developing methods to understand post-transplant lung rejection syndromes.
 Christin Kuo, MD, is an international expert in neuroendocrine cells, a specialized cell type that is abnormally increased in neuroendocrine hyperplasia of infancy (NEHI).
 She is studying how these rare cells develop and function with the goal of improving treatment and management of this disorder and other lung diseases with abnormal neuroendocrine cell function.

 At Stanford Medicine Children’s Health, our team of pediatric pulmonologists has experience treating many diffuse and interstitial lung diseases, including: